Privacy Policy

 This Privacy Policy explains how Clarixa.ai ("we", "us", "our") collects, uses, shares, and protects personal data when you visit our website, contact us, book appointments, submit forms, or interact with our AI-enabled services (including Voice AI and Conversational AI).

 Note: This is a website privacy policy.
 If you become a client, additional terms (including a Data Processing Addendum) may apply depending on the engagement and configuration.
+A template Data Processing Addendum is available on request by emailing [email protected].

 1. Who we are